arc-archive/arc-dev-guide/docs/apic-architecture-overview.md

 __Base components__ are the most basic parts of the UI logic.
 They usually don't contain other custom elements.
 They are used to build composite components.

+An example of such component is `<paper-chip>` ([paper-chip][] docs).
+It is a component to render a chip styled with Material Design.
+It can be generally used by itself but it has been created to support other elements when building filters, options, actions, and chip inputs.

 __Composite components__ are complex components build on top of existing components.
 You can think of it as parts of a more complex base components or a UI regions of the application.

-For example `api-body-editor` component is a composition of various body editors (code, multipart, x-www-urlencode) that adds an integration layer on top of other components.
-All of the components can be used separately.
+An example of composite component is `<paper-chip-input>` ([paper-chip-input][] docs).
+It uses `<paper-input>` to render the input and then `<paper-chip>` to render input values.
+It adds some own logic to support autocomplete feature.

+The `<paper-chip-input>` element is ready to be used in a web application but also it can be used in other component.
+Imagine a search bar with filter options.
+You would use the `<paper-chip-input>` element to render input for filters like tags or types.
+This search bar would become another composite component.

+---

-What is important is to not assume that your component has to work with only other component.
+What is important is to not assume that your component has to work with a speciofic other component.
 In web environment is rarely a true.
 Take a dropdown menu as an example.

 ```html
 <my-dropdown>